-Less Than Significant Impact.
-The California Dept of Conservation defines Grazing Land as land on which the existing vegetation is suited to the grazing of livestock.
-However, there are no grazing or other agricultural activities occurring at the Project Site or the surrounding properties.
-The Proposed Project is also consistent with its current zoning, which is Medium Density Residential.
-As discussed under Thresholds II.2 (b) through II.2(d), the Proposed Project would not involve other changes in the existing environment that would result in conversion of forest land to nonforest land.
-Therefore, potential impacts associated with changes in the environment which could result in conversion of farmland to non-agricultural use would be less than significant, and no mitigation would be required.
+No Impact.
+According to the California Department of Conservation Farmland Mapping and Monitoring Program (FMMP), the Project site is identified as Urban and Built-Up Land.
+The California Dept of Conservation defines Urban and Built-Up Land as land that is occupied by structures with a building density of at least 1 unit to 1.5 acres, or approximately 6 structures to a 10-acre parcel.
+Common examples include residential, industrial, commercial, institutional facilities, cemeteries, airports, golf courses, sanitary landfills, sewage treatment, and water control structures.
+The Proposed Project is also consistent with its current zoning, which is High-Density Residential.
+As discussed under Thresholds II.2 (b) through II.2(d), the Proposed Project would not involve other changes in the existing environment that would result in conversion of forest land to non-forest land.
+Therefore, there are no impacts associated with changes in the environment which could result in conversion of farmland to non-agricultural use, and no mitigation would be required.